 How the Process Works

-Within our Leash and Long Line Collection, we have our products organized by hardware (Sport or Brass) and then by size (Small 3/8" width, Medium 1/2" width, and Large 3/4" width).
+Within our Leash and Long Line Collection, we have our products organized by hardware (Sport Carabiner BioThane Leashes and Long Lines or Brass Hardware BioThane Leashes and Long Lines) and then by size (Small 3/8" width, Medium 1/2" width, and Large 3/4" width).
 This means that you'll decide on which hardware type you'd like, and then click on the size you'd like.
 For example, if I have a 15 pound dog and I'd like a long line with brass hardware, I'll click on Brass Leashes + Long Lines: Small Dogs (3/8" width).
 If you're not sure what width to select, read our blog about leash + long line sizing.
 Once you're on the product page, the real fun begins!

 Leash Length + Colors

 First you'll choose the length for your leash or long line!
-Read all about length considerations here.
-Once you've chosen the length, you'll choose your preferred color.** Once you've chosen your main leash color, you'll decide if you want to make your Leash a Two Tone!
-If so, you'll select your preferred accent color for the clasp and handle ends of the leash.
-If you prefer a single color leash, no worries - no accent color is the default selection here.
-For inspiration on Two Tone color combos, check out the "Biothane Colors" highlight on our Instagram Page.
+Learn about how to choose the best length leash for your dog.
+Once you've chosen the length, you'll choose your preferred color.** Once you've chosen your main leash color, decide if you want to make your Leash Two Tone!
+If you choose a Two Tone Accent, the handle and clasp ends of your leash will be made using your preferred accent color.
+If you prefer a single color leash, no worries - no accent color is the default selection.
+For inspiration on Two Tone color combos, check out the "BioThane Colors" highlight on our Instagram Page.

 **Please note - we love to be able to offer you a variety of colors in all three widths, but this also means that keeping stock can at times be a challenge!
 Occasionally, we'll have to email you to let you know that a color is out of stock or backordered, and ask if you would like an alternate color.